OlympusDAO/olympus-docs/docs/legacy/04_boosted-liq-vaults.md

 Once the key functions are understood, the implementation of a contract that inherits `SingleSidedLiquidityVault` will be easier and safer.

-For instance, let's take the `StethLiquidityVault` implementation as an example ([check the source code here](gitbuh-link)).
+For instance, let's take the `StethLiquidityVault` implementation as an example.
 In this case, the vault will be harvesting rewards from Aura.
 Therefore, it will first deposit its liquidity on Balancer and, afterwards, deposit the received BPT on Aura.

 ## Custom Variables and Getters